-This article shares details on the meaning of desertification, the 7 different causes behind desertification, and the negative and harmful effects of desertification like increase in poverty, hunger, fall in farm outputs etc.
+This article shares details on the meaning of desertification, the 7 different causes behind desertification, and the harmful effects of desertification like an increase in poverty, hunger, fall in farm outputs, etc.

-Desertification is a topic in the Geography section of the UPSC syllabus.
+Desertification is a topic in the Geography as well as environment & ecology sections of the UPSC syllabus.
+This makes the topic of desertification crucial as it is a part of GS Papers I and III.
 Aspirants would find this article very helpful while preparing for the IAS Exam.

 Aspirants should begin their preparation by solving UPSC Previous Year Question Papers now!!